aaronleebrooks/weenieworld/PHASE_2_DETAILED.md

 ## Next Phase Preparation

 Phase 2 establishes the core game loop and mechanics.
 The upgrade system and animation framework provide the foundation for Phase 3's content expansion and polish.
+With the upgrade system now complete, the focus can shift to animation polish and event logging for a fully functional idle game experience.